 Running a business while raising the future

-Balancing motherhood with entrepreneurship is about as easy as climbing Everest (while carrying a washing machine, solving equations and wearing banana skins for shoes).
+Balancing motherhood and raising a family with entrepreneurship is about as easy as climbing Everest (while carrying a washing machine, solving equations and wearing banana skins for shoes).
 Yet it also comes with immense rewards.
 Find out why I believe that for women, this mountain needs scaling.

 If you think of running a business while raising children as being a bit like climbing Everest, I believe there are two ways of looking at this.

 - Firstly there’s the pain in store and the tireless strength required to constantly, relentlessly (hourly, daily, weekly, monthly, yearly) overcome it.
 I’m going to be honest with you here, I have never known heartache or hard work like it.

 - Secondly, there’s all you’ll learn from daring to experience a soulful journey like no other, the bravery you’ll muster to embark on this exhilarating adventure and the pride you will undoubtedly feel when you and your family (finally) reach the top — which you will.
 Nothing beats it.

 How you approach the climb really does all depend on your mindset.
 Ultimately, whichever way you choose to do it, I need to tell you this: it’s going to be a SLOG.
 There are going to be many times you will want to give up, many times you will weep — but really, entrepreneurship is the new women’s movement and what you’ll gain is irreplaceable.
 The trick is to keep the summit in your sights.
 So how do you make it to that glorious, snowy peak that feels as high above you now as your dreams are in the clouds?
 Let me share what I’ve learnt…